This website is no longer actively maintained.

 Specifications

-Above all, a small table summarizing the characteristics of the main methods of advanced votes, that they meet or fail the Condorcet criterions.
+First, a small table summarizing the characteristics of the main advanced voting methods, and whether they meet or fail the Condorcet criteria.

 Monotonic Condorcet Majority Condorcet loser Majority loser Mutual majority Smith ISDA LIIA Clone independence Reversal symmetry Polynomial time Participation, Consistency Resolvability Plurality